 I know I should have had a profound thought or revelation upon reaching the other side safely.
 However, in that moment, I was very relieved that I hadnâ€™t met my Maker!

 Karen was next to reach the other side.
 We caught our breaths, unharnessed and began descending the only 40 stairs.

 Thankfully Alec met us part way, and he and a staff folded their arms into the firemenâ€™s chair to take me down the remainder of the way.
 I never pass up the opportunity to be carried by a good-looking guy; two, even better!

 We were relieved to safely reach the bottom and to greet our respective loved ones!

 We had done it!
 We each faced our fears and survived!
 Thanks to Karen and Craig, I did something I never really imagine myself doing!
 Accomplishing this moved the line of impossibility even further away.

 We each received a gift: a climbing clip with a 10% off coupon for the zip line in Whistler or New Zealand.
 (Letâ€™s allow our legs to stop feeling rubbery before we consider our next adventure!)
 For our efforts, a plaque of bravery or a bottle of champagne would have been more appropriate!

 But, seriously, the Ziptrek staff were excellent!
 They had no qualms in me doing this and they allowed us to take our time on the stairs.
 We didnâ€™t feel rushed or pressured at all.

 Thank you, everyone!

-To keep up with my adventures, musings and insights, subscribe to DoItMyselfBlog.com.If you enjoyed this post, consider buying me a cafe mocha.
+To keep up with my adventures, musings and insights, subscribe to DoItMyselfBlog.com.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.